terhechte/VimConfiguration/README.md

+# Important Note

+> I've long since switched to Emacs + Evil Mode instead of Vim because I wanted to leverage Emacs plugin ecosystem and be able to write extensions in Lisp.
+Thus, while I still use Vim/This configuration for any terminal based editing, I'm not actively updating this configuration anymore.
+It is working fine for my use cases.
+This also means there'll be no updates, extensions, anymore.
+Several people forked this repo and are actively extending it.
+Have a look at the network to see the forks and use them instead.

 ## My Vundle based Vim Configuration.

 This exists mostly, so that I can easily clone it onto any machine I'm working on and so that all my machines same the same set of behaviours.